pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 ~~~~~~~~

 This is a long section, and can be skipped if you aren't currently
-required to scale capacity beyond the capacity of a database table
+required to scale capacity beyond the capacity of a relational
-supported by your infrastructure.
+database table supported by your infrastructure.

 To support ultra-high capacity requirements, the application sequence must
 be capable of having a very large number of events, neither swamping